Chipworks is currently unavailable. Normal service will resume shortly. Please return in a few minutes.

-New keepers use the 8 digit Transfer/Take PIN to log in to transfer the keepership of the pet to you.
-If you have been given a 5 digit Owner PIN by the previous keeper DO NOT USE IT as you will not be able to transfer the registration into your name.
+To transfer keepership, use the 8 digit Transfer PIN to log in.
+If you have been given a 5 digit Owner PIN by the previous keeper DO NOT USE IT as you will not be able to change the keeper's name on the registration.

 Vets, nurses, implanters etc: please use your UIC (user name) and password.